 Good, bad, and ugly messages come with the blogging territory.
 Exposing my life online opens me up to criticism, and I accept that fact.
 Moreover, I’m a believer that feedback can be a gift, and I greatly value constructive criticism.
 In many ways, that’s why I spend time reading and responding to so many comments and messages on social media.

 However, this particular note wasn’t constructive.
 And to be clear, I’ve received similar comments and messages before and since.
 It’s as if my body and future are up for a vote.

-When you’re “childfree by choice” (more on this term later), comments and judgments about your decisions, lifestyle, and future come flinging at you everywhere you turn.
+When you’re “childfree by choice” (more on this term later), comments and judgments about your decisions, lifestyle, and future come flinging at you everywhere you turn from a lot of people.
 Plus, they’re made without knowledge of my life plans or ability to have children.
 Often, people assume it’s a choice without knowing if it actually is or not.
 Comments like…

 “You’ll regret the decision.”